mariagraziafiori/hamburger-menu/README.md

 Univesity of Zurich: Clone Website

-I noticed that the website of the University of Zurich does not have a great responsive layout.
-I then decided to attempt creating a homepage which would look great on mobile devices.
+I created a new homepage for the UZH website usind a card layout.
+It is time to inlcude an hamburger-menu.

 ## The problem

-The main goal: make the homepage responsive.
+The main goal: include an hamburger-menu by using CSS animations and JS

 ## View it live